akimwong/1_OnPremise/Journey/001/03_Regression/01_Titanic/Readme.md

 ### 3. The Tool(s) <- Why?
 We will use R and Python.  </br>
-For educational purposes to practice code, measure response times, and to check different outputs from different libraries
+For educational purposes to practice different codes, measure response times, and to check different outputs from different libraries

 #### [(next step: Exploratory Data Analysis (EDA) ...)](https://github.com/akimwong/1_OnPremise/tree/main/Journey/002/03_Regression/01_Titanic/)